h2non/oml/README.md

 #### render(code, options)

 Parse, compile and render the given.
-It can **throw an exception** if a parsing or compilation error success
+It will **throw an exception** if a parsing, compilation or rendering error happens

 #### Engine(data, options)